 The artist seems interested in…

-Now you’ve looked at this painting for at least 30 seconds.
+Now you’ve looked at this artwork for at least 30 seconds.
 Look at your list of sentences.
-You’ve just connected with German artist Erich Heckel who made this painting over a century ago.
+You’ve just connected with Spanish artist Pablo Picasso who made this painting over a century ago.
 Click on the image to find out more about this object.
 What are you still curious about?
 What new ideas do you have?